shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-standard-line-item.md

 Optimization (to a performance goal) selections are made via the **Primary KPI** menu.
 You may set your line item to a primary KPI of CPC, CPA, or CTR.

 > [!NOTE]
 > Optimization to a Primary KPI works in conjunction with CPM, CPC, or CPA revenue types when advertisers want to meet goals that are different from the payment types they have chosen (e.g., an advertiser wants to pay CPM but would like you to meet a $50 CPA primary KPI).
-For all campaigns under the line item, the Xandr optimization engine will consider your entries in the Optimization section fields when deciding whether or not to bid on inventory.
+For all campaigns under the line item, the Microsoft Advertising optimization engine will consider your entries in the Optimization section fields when deciding whether or not to bid on inventory.

 For more information on the relationship between revenue and tracking, see [Using Performance Goals with CPM Booked Revenue](using-performance-goals-with-cpm-booked-revenue.md).